Gaha: Abiodun (Adegoolu)

 In 1774, attacks were unleashed against all children of Gaha in those kingdoms.
-Few of them escaped to satellite countries.
+A few of them escaped to satellite countries.
 Ojo Agunbanbaru ran to the Bariba country.
 They won over Olubi, Gaha's brother by promising to invest him with Basorun title to turn against him.
-The invaders led by Kakanfo Oyabi and King Abiodun by his side came to Oyo ile with the warriors who met ferocious fight from Basurun Gaha and his army.
+The invaders led by Kakanfo Oyabi and Alafin Abiodun by his side came to Oyo ile with the warriors who met ferocious fight from Basorun Gaha and his army.
 At last, after several deaths on both sides, the invaders won and captured Gaha, who was thoroughly humiliated and all entreaties by him to have his life preserved fell out.
 All his properties were destroyed.
 He was hanged till he died.

-After the death of Gaha,all the properties of generations of great warriors of Oyo Empire who were perceived as Abiodun's enemies were destroyed to prevent any act of sabotage or coup against Abiodun.
+After the death of Gaha, all the properties of generations of great warriors of Oyo Empire who were perceived as Abiodun's enemies were destroyed to prevent any act of sabotage or coup against Abiodun.
 This marked the clear beginning of the loss of the military powers and glory of Oyo Empire, but it would take another sixty years for a complete collapse.

 Two years after the death of Gaha, Abiodun invited Oyabi, the Kakanfo, to Oyo to honor him; but he was so stricken in health that he died on his way.
 Abiodun lived until his old age.
 Peace and prosperity reigned, and Oyo Empire flourished.
 King Abiodun died in 1789.
 Kangidi succeeded Gaha as the Basorun of Oyo.